 To see this in action, set ‘values’ to 2 and connect the two outputs of a Mouse Watcher to the ‘value 1’ and ‘value 2’ inputs.

 Usually, when you are graphing multiple values, you’ll want to set the ‘color min’ and ‘color max’ inputs to two different colors so each line in the graph will be a different color.
-For the greatest variation, pure red and pure blue are a good choice for these inputs.
+For the greatest variation, pure red and pure blue are a good choices for these inputs.
 If you do this, the first line in the graph will be red, the last line will be blue, and the lines in between will show equally spaced colors between ‘min color’ and ‘max color’.

 The ‘line size’ controls the size of the lines drawn in the graph, while the ‘grid lines’ and ‘grid size’ inputs allow you to draw equally spaced divisions on the horizontal axis.